 Existing land use tell us how the makeup of the city may be influencing development patterns and other trends.
 Hillsboro is the urban core of Highland County with US and state routes all converging in the city center.
-The city services many people, not only within the municipal boundaries, but also throughout the county as far as employment, services, and other needs.
+The city provides services for many people, not only within the municipal boundaries, but also county wide populations as far as employment, services, and other needs.
 Hillsboro's existing land use make up is as follows: